sciZer0/7/v/README.md

 * with over 50,000 TPS
 * with the native, decreasing-supply token
 * with over 100,000,000 owners of the native token
-* with the ideal Gini coefficien
+* with the ideal Gini coefficient

-In particular, high (even **extreme**) efficiency is possible thanks to the use of a new approach to the POS consensus mechanism.
+In particular, high (even **extreme**) efficiency is possible thanks to the use of a new approach to Proof-of-Stake (PoS) consensus mechanisms.

 In turn, the new approach involves — among other things — the use of Soul-Bound Tokens (SBTs) and Zero-Knowledge (ZK) technologies.